 Crowdfunding has become popular in the past few years and, with that, the number of crowdfunding websites has also expanded.
 Crowdfunding websites are sites where people can raise funds for their ideas, ventures, or social causes.
 Users can sign up on crowdfunding sites either to share their project details and seek funding or as investors to invest in projects and ventures they are interested in.
 Crowdcube is an example of a crowdfunding website for ambitious entrepreneurs.

-That concludes our list of popular types of websites.
+That concludes our list of popular types of websites with examples.
 I’m sure there are many more types of websites out there but these are some of the most popular website categories.

 Conclusion: What Type of Website Should You Make